microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/Hands-on lab/HOL step-by step - Real-time data with Azure Database for PostgreSQL Hyperscale.md

    ![The Open in Power BI link is highlighted.](media/pbi-publish-success.png 'Publishing to Power BI')

 5. A new browser tab will open, taking you to your published report on the [Power BI website](https://app.powerbi.com).
+Sign in if prompted to do so.
 Create a new dashboard by selecting **Pin Live Page** in the toolbar above the report.

    ![The Pin Live Page option is highlighted.](media/pbi-website-report.png 'Power BI website')